AdobeDocs/analytics.en/help/components/metrics/single-access.md

 ## How this metric is calculated

-This metric counts the number of visits where the dimension value contained only a single unique value for the entire visit.
+This metric counts visits where the dimension value contained a single unique value.
 You can set the dimension value multiple times or have it persist and still count as a single access.
 As soon as a dimension value changes to a second unique value, the visit no longer qualifies as a single access.

 ## Difference between 'Single access' and 'Single page visit'